vatpac-technology/sops/docs/terminal/sydney.md

 ##### Assumptions
 - Nil wind
 - The feeder fix for all STARs is the waypoint coinciding with the title of the STAR, except:
-    - The feeder fix for the MEPIL STAR is **YAKKA**
+    - The feeder fix for the RIKNI STAR is **MARLN**
-- Aircraft for the *opposite* parallel runway (eg, ODALE to 16L/34R) will overfly the field, then vectored to a mid-field downwind
-- All aircraft are tracking via the ILS Initial Approach fix
+- All aircraft are tracking via the ILS

 ### YSSY Calculator
 <script type="module" src="../../javascripts/flowCalculatorLogic.js" defer onerror="alert('Flow Calculator failed to load.
 Please refresh the page or submit a Helpdesk ticket.')"></script>